sunjuYang/EarthBall/README.md

-# THe website for the Eco-friendly product shopping & challenge
+# The website for the Eco-friendly product shopping & challenge